AN EXAMINATION OF ETHICAL AND EVIDENTIARY RULES IN THE AGE OF PERPETUAL SOCIAL MEDIA

 - It has been approved in Texas.

-- It has been submitted for approval in Ohio for professional conduct credits.
+- It has been approved in Ohio for professional conduct credits.